0

 (Sataray-Rodriguez et al.)

-This review looks at how low-level light therapy (LLLT) - also called red-light therapy - improves skin texture, boosts collagen, and reduces visible aging when used correctly.
+This review looks at how low-level light therapy (LLLT) — also called red-light therapy — may visibly improve skin texture, support collagen, and help skin look more youthful when used consistently.

 The key takeaway is that not all light wavelengths or treatment settings are equally effective.
-This is important as devices flood the market - from wands, to masks, it is helpful to know what actually works (and why!).
+As devices flood the market — from wands to masks — it's helpful to know what the research actually says (and why!).

 What LLLT Actually Does